MindofLindstrom01/post-install-config/README.md

 <h1>osTicket: Post Installation Configuration</h1>
 <h2>Description</h2>
-In this part of the project we'll focus on configuring osTicket, so it can be used properly as a ticketing system.
+In the second part of the osTicket project we'll focus on configuring osTicket, so it can be used properly as a ticketing system.
 It consists of setting up multiple agents along with their departments, roles, and permissions.
 As well as, configuring SLAs (Service Level Agreements), help topics, and users.<br/>
 <br />

 This project is a continuation of <a href="https://github.com/MindofLindstrom01/osticket-prereqs">osTicket: Prerequisites and Installation</a> <br>